stylesuxx/v3xctrl/docs/Troubleshooting.md

 If you made sure that the port is forwarded correctly and still not receiving the video stream, try the following:

-- Check the status of the `rc-transmit-camera` service: `systemctl status rc-transmit-camera` - this service is not started automatically unless you enable it to be autostarted in the config.
+- Check the status of the `rc-video` service: `systemctl status rc-video` - this service is not started automatically unless you enable it to be autostarted in the config.
-- Try to start it manually: `sudo systemctl start rc-transmit-camera`
+- Try to start it manually: `sudo systemctl start rc-video`

 If there is still no video stream:
-- Check the logs of the `rc-transmit-camera` service: `journalctl -u rc-transmit-camera -n 50` - this will give you more information about what is going on with the service.
+- Check the logs of the `rc-video` service: `journalctl -u rc-video -n 50` - this will give you more information about what is going on with the service.

 Often times an issue can be a bad connection with the camera.
 To rule out the camera as an error source you can enable `testSource` in the `video` config section, this will send a test pattern instead of the camera feed to the client.